 Ceramic artist Lisa Merida-Paytes has found paper clay to be a great tool with which to build her ceramic sculptures.
+In today's post, an excerpt from the Pottery Making Illustrated archives, Lisa extols the virtues of this fine material and gives instructions on making paper clay and tips on how to use it. –Jennifer Poellot Harnetty, editor.

-|Strength in Fibers
+Strength in Fibers

 How would you like your ceramic work to be lighter?
 Or stronger?
 Or both?
 Paper clay may be the answer since it has all the advantages of durability while avoiding the heaviness often associated with regular clay.
 Made using any type of clay body - earthenware, stoneware, raku or porcelain - paper clay enhances green strength, decreases warping, improves joining capabilities in wet-to-wet and dry-to-dry situations, and you can even attach wet paper clay to bisqued paper clay piece to repair small breaks.